jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 For example, you may want to capture metrics to for your *Prometheus*.
 Or, you may want to alert your crash-reporting system on every 500.

-However, the canonical Go signature for HTTP handlers is:
+However, the canonical Go signature for HTTP handlers doesn't seem to help:

 ``` go
 func myHandler(http.ResponseWriter, *http.Request)